Voter Photo ID

 - Student ID cards from state universities are NOT acceptable.

-- The new law requiring a government-issued photo ID to vote applies only to those voting at polling places.
+- The law requiring a government-issued photo ID to vote applies only to those voting at polling places.
 It does not apply to those casting absentee ballots under state law, including those age 60 or older who wish to vote absentee or those voting at licensed nursing homes.

 For Citizens Without Government-Issued Photo IDs